olme04/rsocket-kt/PROTOCOL.md

 | [__RESUME_OK__](#frame-resume-ok)                 | 0x0E | __Resume
 OK__ : Sent in response to a RESUME if resuming operation possible (optional) |
 | [__EXT__](#frame-ext)                             | 0x3F | __Extension
-Header__: Used To Extend more frame types as well as extensions. |
+Header__: Used To Extend more frame types as well as extension. |

 <a name="frame-setup"></a>